 Debunking the Myths about Coding

 Coding can feel overwhelming to students who are only starting to accustom themselves to the topic.
 However, learning with a structured, project-based curriculum that layers in new concepts one at a time has proven to work well for our students at Juni.
 Juni offers one-on-one classes that allow experienced instructors to tailor courses to meet individual students’ specific needs.
-Through our course sequence, your child can learn to build games, applications, websites, and more.
-Get started with our Admissions Team today to see what class is best for your child.
+Through our online coding courses, your child can learn to build games, applications, websites, and more.
+Speak with a Juni Advisor today by calling __(650) 263-4306__ or emailing firstname.lastname@example.org__ to see what class is best for your child.